kannans89/ElmRepo/04_BasicSyntax/BasicSyntax.md

 ## Step 2: Install the necessary elm packages

-The package manager in elm is `elm-package`.
-Install the `elm-lang/html` package.
+The package manager in elm is `elm-package`.Install the `elm-lang/html` package.
 This package will help us to display output of elm code in the browser.

 Traverse to the HelloApp project folder by right clicking on File → Open in command prompt in VSCode.
 Execute the following command in the terminal window:
 <!--update the project path-->
 `C:\Users\dell\Elm\HelloApp> elm-package install elm-lang/html`